 - Save the browned bits from the baking sheet for your gravy.
 Do NOT clean off that baking sheet!
 We are going to use those beautiful browned bits that are stuck to the pan to make our gravy all the more flavorful.

-- Do not forget the Stirred Lingonberries and Fresh Pickled Cucumbers!
-It's the combination of the all three together that make this dish extraordinary.
-If you don't have access to frozen lingonberries, preserved lingonberries, such as the Felix brand are a good stand-in.
+- Do not forget the lingonberry jam or Lingonberry Sauce and Quick Swedish Pickled Cucumbers!
+It's the combination of all of these things together that make this dish extraordinary.

 Ingredients